Hops Farming & Agriculture

 –Anonymous (Well, tbh, we just made it up;

 but it must be “true” in some way, right?)

 HOPS FARMING aNd Agriculture

 Hops farming requires a minimum of 120 days for a growing season.
 The images depict the harvest season from the initial preparing of the land to freshly harvested brewing hops.
+Hops provide the bitterness, aromas, and flavour for home brew.
+Hop also have clinically proven health benefits.
+They are a natural remedy for a range of health issues including losing weight, insomnia, cardiovascular and heart disease, inflammation, and pain.
 You can learn about hops agriculture and the particular varieties of brewing hops we farm on this page.
 A concise overview of growing hops can be read here.
 An overview of Hops agriculture and production in the US can be seen here.

 Hops Farming at Bloomfield Hops